 General

-The Primary Surveillance Radar design may have one or more receivers fed from antenna elements such as a receiver horn(s) (see Figure 2) or phased array receive antennas elements (see Figure 5).
+The Primary Surveillance Radar design may have one or more receivers fed from antenna elements such as receiver horn(s) (see Figure 2) or phased array receive antennas elements (see Figure 5).

 The radar sensor receiver is defined as the receiving part of the radar sensor system that includes the ASTERIX outputs 1, 2 or 3 to the later processing or display system.

-The radar sensor receiver itself may consist of smaller receiver elements (from two receivers up to the designed value greater than two) that when combined and the data processed, generates the final ASTERIX outputs (1, 2 and 3)
+The radar sensor receiver itself may consist of smaller receiver elements (from two receivers up to the designed value greater than two) that when combined and the data processed, generates the final ASTERIX outputs (1, 2 and 3).

 The design of ATC primary radar systems can be varied and the ability of the radar to operate in the presence of other signals is a function of the Radio Frequency performance and the digital processing algorithms applied in the radar and the characteristics of the other signals.